-- Many of the agreements involve multiple parties with diverse interests in both the private and public sectors. - The scope of the agreements is wide and includes various combinations of the following key project elements: - Project design coordination

-- Modifications to existing infrastructure not owned by TJPA. - Cost sharing - Construction coordination and support - Operation and maintenance of the new rail system extension, station and terminal
+- Many of the agreements involve multiple parties with diverse interests in both the private and public sectors. - The scope of the agreements is wide and includes various combinations of the following key project elements: - Project design coordination - Modifications to existing infrastructure not owned by TJPA. - Cost sharing - Construction coordination and support - Operation and maintenance of the new rail system extension, station and terminal

 There are 12 third-party agreements identified by the Project Sponsor as critical for the project.
 In the PMOC's Review Report - Third-Party Agreements for Major Capital Projects, dated May 2024, it is recommended that three additional agreements be considered as critical.
+The FTA and PMOC met with TJPA on December 16, 2024 to discuss these three additional third-party agreements and will continue these discussions going forward.
 The PMOC does note that while six agreements have been executed, some will require extensions, amendments and one successor agreement.
-The PMOC further notes that work on advancing and executing the critical third-party agreements remains a top priority of TJPA management.
+The PMOC observes that work on advancing and executing the critical third-party agreements remains a top priority of TJPA management.
 The PMOC recommends that TJPA continue to maintain its focus on this essential FFGA requirement as all critical third-party agreements must be completed before the execution of the FFGA, now targeted for July 2027.